top of page

 Kaikōura

 Kaikōura means "meal of crayfish" in Māori, so a "meal of crayfish" was most definitely in order.
-Now normally I eat at the '#1 TripAdvisor restaurant in any city I visit, and even though Cods & Crayfish was third best seafood restaurant, I went with it as it gave off that New England lobster shack sort of vibe: near the beach, a dining room of outdoor picnic tables, a rustic no nonsense sort of place that says "all the money is in the food, and not the tablecloths."
+Now normally I eat at the '#1 TripAdvisor restaurant in any city I visit, and even though Cods & Crayfish was the third-best seafood restaurant, I went with it as it gave off that New England lobster shack sort of vibe: near the beach, a dining room of outdoor picnic tables, a rustic no nonsense sort of place that says "all the money is in the food, and not the tablecloths."
 No liquor license, but if one were so inclined a gigundo bottle of Steinlager Classic could be purchased at the adjacent Super Liquor.
 All that and a tank full of live crayfish.
 For $88 USD we went with the Crayfish Platter: one crayfish, two large filets of blue cod, chips, and slaw.
 Simply delicious.

-Due to assorted geographic and hydrographic conditions the thing to do in Kaikōura (besides eating not inexpensive crayfish) is watching whales.
-It is one of the few places possible to see whales from the shore, but in an effort to inject $100 USD pp into the local economy we took a whale watching tour with Whale Watch Kaikoura.
+Due to assorted geographic and hydrographic conditions, the thing to do in Kaikōura (besides eating not inexpensive crayfish) is watching whales.
+It is one of the few places possible to see whales from the shore, but in an effort to inject $100 USD pp into the local economy, we took a whale watching tour with Whale Watch Kaikoura.

-I did not see a whale, though it wasn't catastrophic, as the outfit has an 80% money back guarantee if you don't.
+I did not see a whale, though it wasn't catastrophic, as the outfit has an 80% money-back guarantee if you don't.

-Lodgings: A guy who was doing some electrical work at Cods & Crayfish mentioned that the Kaikōura Waterfront Apartments would be a very good place to stay.
+Lodgings: A guy who was doing some electrical work at Cods & Crayfish mentioned that the Kaikoura Waterfront Apartments would be a very good place to stay.
 So he put us on the blower with the manager who quoted a rate of $91 USD, which compared to the $148 USD quoted on booking.com made me quite excited.
-When we arrived at the place I was even more excited as it looked quite new, modern and luxurious.
-After checking-in, the manager took us next door to the Kaikoura Beach Motel, which was a little less new and a little more rustic.
-And by rustic I mean without heat.
+When we arrived at the place I was even more excited as it looked quite new, modern, and luxurious.
+After check-in, the manager took us next door to the Kaikoura Beach Motel, which was a little less new and a little more rustic.
+And by rustic, I mean without heat.
 I then checked the place out on booking.com which quoted a rate of . . . $91 USD.
 This was now the second day in a row that the local touch had been less than touching and got me to thinkin' that maybe I should take the humanity out of the lodging decision.

 Day 3-4